kostiantyn-matsebora/helm-coredns-custom/README.md

 More information about the feature itself can be found here https://learn.microsoft.com/en-us/azure/aks/coredns-custom

-For now supports only adding hosts.
+For now, it supports only adding hosts.

 ## Configuration